TeleportXYZ/TRIP-Guides/litepaper.md

 As soon as the customer begins searching for a ride, USDC funds that cover the ride are placed into an escrow program on the TRIP Marketplace.

 After the ride concludes, funds from the escrow are used to settle balances with all entities that receive a payout from the ride.
-Payment flows will generally follow a broad overarching pattern, but may differ slightly between jurisdictions to comply with local regulations.

 If the user decides to use a booking or aggregation agent to help book a ride and pay with a credit card or bank transfer, the payment process is similar to the non-custodial flow.
 The booking agent charges its own fee structure for assisting the customer in securing a ride and assumes all risk for the credit card or bank transfer transaction with the customer and then uses its own segregated USDC funds to order a ride to fulfill its booking contract with the customer.